A lightweight and robust method for blind wideband-to-fullband extension of speech: Evaluation

-Finally, we added Opus 1.4 at 18~kb/s as a self comparison point to evaluate the effect of combined lowband enhancement and highband extension.
-Opus 1.5 at 9~kb/s is already statistically tied to Opus 1.4 at 18~kb/s and equal quality is likely achieved around 10~kb/s.
-So in combination, these backward-compatible enhancement methods yield a bitrate reduction of 45 to 50\%.
-Furthermore, this comparison gives a second, indirect comparison of the blind BWE to a Opus-coded highband in hybrid mode.
+Finally, we included Opus 1.4 at 18~kb/s as a reference point to evaluate the combined effect of lowband enhancement and highband extension.
+Opus 1.5 at 9~kb/s is statistically tied to Opus 1.4 at 18~kb/s, with equivalent quality likely achieved around 10~kb/s, which results in a bitrate reduction of 45 to 50\%.
+Additionally, this comparison provides an indirect evaluation of the blind BWE against an Opus-coded highband in hybrid mode.

 The evaluation on clean, uncoded speech shows, that while the proposed bandwidth extension significantly improves quality in a direct comparison to the fullband reference signal it is still distinguishable from the original.